jemole/microbit-networking-book/retransmissions/retransmissions.md

 | 75 | 2 | | |
 | 75 | 3 | | |

-Task 3: Retransmit by default
+Tarea 3: Retransmit by default
 -----------------------------

 **Description:** In this task, you will program the automatic